 Why I Don't Teach My Daughter to "Take up Space"

-Catchy phrases come and go, but some should be wrestled with while they're around.
-It's trendy to talk about "taking up space" these days--especially as a concept for parents to instill in their kids.
+Right now, it's trendy to talk about "taking up space"--especially as a concept for parents to instill in their kids.
 I get where the notion is coming from, but I think we need to wrestle with it a bit before we paint it on our walls.
 First, let me ackowledge that there are people (and groups of people) who, at various points in history (including the present day), have felt like they weren't allowed to take up space.
 There are varrying degrees of intensity to this, of course, but I want to legitimize that starting point before we move on.
 Sometimes people are marginalized, pushed aside, ignored, neglected, unheard, and minimized.
 That is not okay.
 If your desire to "take up space" is a response to this kind of treatment, who can blame you?
 But is taking up space really the goal?
 Anything can take up space--if you don't believe me, come look at my garage.
-Empty bo...
+Empty boxes, broken refrigerators.
+I'd love to set up a super-basic home gym in there, but ...